Mrs. Alford's Classroom

 Expressive Communication Continuum

 Reference: Nussbaum, D., Scott, S., Waddy-Smith, B., & Koch, M. (June 2004).
 Spoken language and sign: Optimizing learning for children with cochlear implants.
 Paper presented at Laurent Clerc National Deaf Education Center, Washington, DC.
-Images retrieved from HERE.

 Cognitive Foundations of Learning to Read: A Framework